Skip to main content

 POLICY

-4.0 In collaboration with Senior Leadership, the HIPAA Privacy Office shall approve and maintain a list of people responsible for authorizing and requesting a Workforce Member’s access to PHI/ePHI within their unit.
-Senior Leadership must submit a request in writing to the HIPAA Privacy Office if a change needs to be made to their unit’s list.
+1. In collaboration with Senior Leadership, the Office of HIPAA Compliance shall approve and maintain a list of people responsible for authorizing and requesting a Workforce Member’s access to PHI/ePHI within their unit.
+Senior Leadership must submit a request in writing to the Office of HIPAA Compliance if a change needs to be made to their unit’s list.

-5.0 All access requests shall be appropriate for the Workforce Member’s role, and as described in the Minimum Necessary requirements within CMU’s Use and Disclosure Policy #12-6.
+2. All access requests shall be appropriate for the Workforce Member’s role, and as described in the Minimum Necessary requirements within CMU’s HIPAA Use and Disclosure Policy.
 No person may authorize or request access for themselves.

-7.0 HcIT is the only entity authorized to grant access to systems that house ePHI, and access granted must be limited to the extent authorized.
-HcIT may delegate granting authority to a Manager/Director of a treatment or discipline-specific software.
+2. HcIT is the only entity authorized to grant access to systems that house ePHI, and access granted must be limited to the extent authorized.
+HcIT may delegate granting authority to a Manager/Director of treatment or discipline-specific software.

-8.0 Physical access controls to areas where PHI is located, including but not limited to key fobs, keys, or combinations must be granted and monitored in accordance to the Facilities Management Policy #3-21 Lock & Key Policy and the unit’s access management procedure.
+1. Physical access controls to areas where PHI is located, including but not limited to key fobs, keys, or combinations must be granted and monitored in accordance with the Facilities Management Building Access Control Policy and the unit’s access management procedure.

-9.0 Managers/supervisors will assure that when a Workforce Member’s role is modified, that the access to PHI/ePHI is reevaluated in a timely manner to assure appropriate access.
+1. Managers/supervisors will ensure that when a Workforce Member’s role is modified, that access to PHI/ePHI is reevaluated in a timely manner to assure appropriate access.
 HcIT shall be notified of any change in role/duty that requires change in access to ePHI.

-10.0 Workforce Member’s access to PHI/ePHI must be removed in a timely manner once a Workforce Member has been terminated, left their role as a Workforce Member, or access is no longer needed.
+2. Workforce Member’s access to PHI/ePHI must be removed in a timely manner once a Workforce Member has been terminated, has left their role as a Workforce Member, or access is no longer needed.

-11.0 At least once per year a unit shall conduct an access control review to ensure that Workforce Members have appropriate access to PHI/ePHI and remove access from those who do not need it.
+3. At least once per year an access control review will occur to ensure that Workforce Members have appropriate access to PHI/ePHI and remove access from those who do not need it.
+The Office of HIPAA Compliance will maintain a record of such reviews.